 Notes: MTU - The MTU is set to 9216 bytes on all switch interfaces in this guide.
 On the data center network, VXLAN protocol requirements require setting the MTU to at least 1600 bytes on all switches that will handle NSX traffic.
-On switches used in iSCSI SANs, Dell EMC recommends setting the MTU to 9216 for best performance.
 Port Channel Numbering - LACP port channel numbers may be any number in the range 1-128.